-They lack the inner drive to explore new markets, upsell or cross-sell.
-This generally is due to lack of skills, not having the right tools to explore difficult clients.
+They lack the inner drive to explore new markets, upsell, or cross-sell.
+This generally is due to a lack of skills, not having the right tools to explore difficult clients.
 Sales intervention definitely helps sales teams to explore new opportunities in their existing as well as newer accounts..

 “The mission announces exactly where you are going, and the values describe the behaviors that will get you there.”Jack Welch, Winning

-When this happens, the sales team capability continues to increase and sales training intervention helps salespeople more successful.
-Successful salespeople means more sales!
+When this happens, the sales team competency continues to increase and sales training intervention helps sellers be more successful.
+Successful sellers mean more sales!